Huh? Ain't It New Years?

 The new calendar corrected the drift of the Julian calendar, but the original motivation had nothing to do with changing New Years but with establishing a common date for Easter throughout the Christian Church, following what it took to be the provisions of the Council of Nicaea in 325 A.D.
 It met with resistance from non Catholic countries, Protestant and Orthodox alike, seeing it as a Catholic power play, and of course had no relevance to the traditional calendars outside the Christian world of the time.
 In fact even in Europe the last country to adopt the Gregorian calendar, Greece, only did so in 1923, even after Japan (1873), China (1912) and the newly Communist Russia (1918)!

 One thing that didn't change, we still start numbering things with 1.
-So it's 2010 because it's the 10th and last year of the first decade of the 21st century, just like ten years ago it was 2000 because it was the 100th and last year of the 20th century and the 1000th and last year of the last millennium, and 2011 will be the first year of the second decade of this millennium just as 2001 was its first year.
+So it's 2012 because it's the 12th year of the 21st century, just like 2000 was the 100th and last year of the 20th century and the 1000th and last year of the last millennium, and 2001 was the first year of both the first decade of this millennium and the millennium itself.

 So the story's over, the world now has one calendar functionally, while other traditional ones can continue to be used locally.
 Well, almost.